SeaOfNodes/Simple/chapter15/README.md

 The Parser changes to support arrays are fairly minimal.
 The main change is when parsing a `type()` we look for array syntax: `int[]` is now a valid type.
-Any amount of arrays are allowed, and the base type can be any type so e.g. `Person[][]?` is a two-dimensional array of `Person`s which might be null.
+Any dimension of arrays are allowed, and the base type can be any type so e.g. `Person[][]?` is a two-dimensional array of `Person`s which might be null.

 Arrays are always created with zero/null bodies, so implicitly always allow